-Some history of the Adderley Arms
+Some history of the Adderley Arms on High Street Saltley at Birmingham in Warwickshire

 The Adderley Arms stood on the northern side of High Street Saltley, a few metres from the junction of Metropolitan Street.
-Well, that is the Adderley Arms pictured here.
+Well, that is the Adderley Arms pictured on this page.
 The location of the original tavern may have been in a slightly different place.
 It was an old licensed house dating back to at least 1801 when Samuel Standley was the publican.
 He died at the age of 85 in January 1835.

 The Adderley Arms was built on land owned by the Adderley family.
 Charles Adderley, who would later become the first Lord Norton, owned much of Duddeston and Vauxhall.
 It was here that he donated the land for Birmingham's first public park in August 1856.
 The ancestral home of the Adderley family was Hams Hall near Coleshill.
 The first Charles Adderley, an equerry to King Charles I, bought the original hall.
 Following a major fire in 1890, the hall was demolished and rebuilt in the village of Coates in Gloucestershire at the whim of the shipping magnate, Oswald Harrison.